Al-Nusra Front: Attacks by al-Nusra (2012–2013)

 On 29 May 2012, a mass execution was discovered near the eastern city of Deir ez-Zor.
 The unidentified corpses of 13 men had been discovered shot to death execution-style.
-On 5 June 2012, al-Nusra Front claimed responsibility for the killings, stating that they had captured and interrogated the soldiers in Deir ez-Zor and "justly" punished them with death, after they confessed to crimes.
+On 5 June 2012, Al-Nusra Front claimed responsibility for the killings, stating that they had captured and interrogated the soldiers in Deir ez-Zor and "justly" punished them with death, after they confessed to committing crimes.

-On 17 June 2012, Walid Ahmad al-Ayesh, described by Syrian authorities as the "right hand" of al-Nusra Front, was killed when Syrian authorities discovered his hiding place.
+On 17 June 2012, Walid Ahmad Al-Ayesh, described by Syrian authorities as the "right hand" of Al-Nusra Front, was killed when Syrian authorities discovered his hiding place.
 He was reportedly responsible for the making of car bombs that were used to attack Damascus in the previous months.
-The Syrian authorities reported the killing of another prominent member of the group, Wael Mohammad al-Majdalawi, killed on 12 August 2012 in an operation conducted in Damascus.
+The Syrian authorities reported the killing of another prominent member of the group, Wael Mohammad Al-Majdalawi, killed on 12 August 2012 in an operation conducted in Damascus.

 On 27 June 2012, a group of Syrian rebels attacked a pro-government TV station in the town of Drousha, just south of the capital Damascus.
 The station's studios were destroyed with explosives.
 Seven people were killed in the attack on Al-Ikhbariya TV, including four guards and three journalists.
 Al-Nusra claimed responsibility for the attack and published photos of 11 station employees they kidnapped following the raid.

-The murder in July 2012 of journalist Mohammed al-Saeed, a well-known government TV news presenter, was claimed by Nusra in a video released on 3 or 4 August, according to Syrian Observatory for Human Rights.
+The murder in July 2012 of journalist Mohammed Al-Saeed, a well-known government TV news presenter, was claimed by Nusra in a video released on 3 or 4 August, according to Syrian Observatory for Human Rights.